Alchemix USD (ALUSD) Hits Self Reported Market Capitalization of $237.96 Million

-Alchemix USD (ALUSD) traded flat against the dollar during the 24 hour period ending at 21:00 PM E.T. on May 18th.
-One Alchemix USD token can now be bought for approximately $1.00 or 0.00003297 BTC on major exchanges.
-Over the last week, Alchemix USD has traded flat against the dollar.
-Alchemix USD has a total market cap of $237.96 million and $57.87 worth of Alchemix USD was traded on exchanges in the last 24 hours.
+Alchemix USD (ALUSD) traded flat against the US dollar during the one day period ending at 13:00 PM Eastern on May 20th.
+One Alchemix USD token can currently be purchased for $1.00 or 0.00003297 BTC on popular cryptocurrency exchanges.
+Alchemix USD has a market capitalization of $237.96 million and $57.87 worth of Alchemix USD was traded on exchanges in the last day.
+Over the last seven days, Alchemix USD has traded flat against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.